Deadly Pharmacists Modules

 Why did we do it?

-The Deadly Pharmacists modules were initially created with a focus on the role of pharmacists integrated within Aboriginal and Torres Strait Islander Community Controlled Health Organisations (ACCHOs), however they are relevant to all pharmacists on their lifelong journey to providing culturally safe care.
+The modules are relevant to all pharmacists on their lifelong journey to providing culturally safe care.

 Value to PSA members

-This training supports pharmacists to provide culturally responsive care to Aboriginal and Torres Strait Islander people and communities and helps to build a career pathway for pharmacists wanting to work in Aboriginal and Torres Strait Islander primary health services.
-It also complements the Guideline for pharmacists supporting Aboriginal and Torres Strait Islander peoples with medicines management and the Aboriginal and Torres Strait Islander Pharmacy Practice Community of Speciality Interest (CSI).
+This training supports pharmacists to provide culturally responsive care to Aboriginal and Torres Strait Islander people and communities.
+It helps to build a career pathway for pharmacists wanting to work in Aboriginal and Torres Strait Islander primary health services, and also focuses on the opportunity to improve cultural safety and responsiveness in community pharmacy to achieve better health outcomes for Aboriginal and Torres Strait Islander Australians.

 Project impact